rust-lang/rfcs/text/0000-target-feature-1.1.md

 }
 ```

-> Note: while it is safe to call an SSE2 function from an AVX one, this would
+> Note: while it is safe to call an SSE2 function from _some_ AVX functions,
-> require specifying how features relate to each other in hierarchies.
-This
+> this would require specifying how features relate to each other in
+> hierarchies.
+It is unclear whether those hierarchies actually exist, but
-> would unnecessary complicate this RFC and can be done later once we agree on
+> adding them to this RFC wouldunnecessary complicate it and can be done
-> the fundamentals.
+> later or in parallel to this one, once we agree on the fundamentals.

 First, this is still sound.
 The caller has a super-set of `#[target_features]`
 of the callee.
 That is, the `#[target_feature]`-related pre-conditions of the